sylumer/drafts_shell_scripts/README.md

 To use the scripts, simply download and copy them to your Mac and set the excutable bit for the scripts using `chmod`.

-- All script files can be found in the `src` folder of this repository.
+All script files can be found in the `src` folder of this repository.
-- All script files are provided as is.
-Use at your own risk with no warranty or guarantee.

 # Usage